open-telemetry/opentelemetry-specification/specification/api-metrics.md

 ### User-facing API

+The user-facing OpenTelemetry API for Metrics begins with a `Meter` interface, usually obtained through dependency injection or a global instance.
+The `Meter` API supports defining new metric instruments.
-The user-facing OpenTelemetry API consists of an SDK-independent part for defining metric instruments.
-Review the [user-facing OpenTelementry API specification](api-metrics-user.md) for more detail about the variety of methods, options, and optimizations available for users of the instrumentation API.
+Review the [user-facing OpenTelemetry API specification](api-metrics-user.md) for more detail about the variety of methods, options, and optimizations available for users of the instrumentation API and how to use the instruments defined here.

-To capture measurements using an instrument, you need an SDK that implements the `Meter` API.

 ### Meter API

-`Meter` is an interface with the SDK used to capture measurements in various ways.
-Review the [SDK-facing OpenTelemetry API specification](api-metrics-meter.md) known as `Meter`.
+To capture measurements using an instrument, you need an SDK that supports the `Meter` API, which consists of a set of constructors, the `Labels` function for building label sets, and the `RecordBatch` function for batch reporting.
+Refer to the [sdk-facing OpenTelemetry API specification](api-metrics-user.md) for more implementation notes.

 Because of API-SDK separation, the `Meter` implementation ultimately determines how metrics events are handled.
 The specification's task is to define the semantics of the event and describe standard interpretation in high-level terms.
-How the `Meter` accomplishes its goals and the export capabilities it supports are not specified.
+How the `Meter` accomplishes its goals and the export capabilities it supports are specified for the default SDK in the (Metric SDK specification WIP)[#WIP-spec-issue-347].

-The standard interpretation for `Meter` implementations to follow is specified so that users understand the intended use for each kind of metric.
-For example, a monotonic Counter instrument supports `Add()` events, so the standard interpretation is to compute a sum;
-the sum may be exported as an absolute value or as the change in value, but either way the purpose of using a Counter with `Add()` is to monitor a sum.
+The standard interpretation for `Meter` implementations to follow is given so that users understand the intended use for each kind of metric.
+For example, a Counter instrument supports `Add()` events, and the standard interpretation is to compute a sum.
+The sum may be exported as an absolute value or as the change in value, but regardless of the exporter and the implementation, the purpose of using a Counter with `Add()` is to monitor a sum.
+Counters were used in the example because they require almost no introduction.
+A detailed explanation for how to select metric instruments for common use-cases is given below, according to the semantics defined next.

 ### Purpose of this document

-This document gives an overview of the specification, introduces the the three kinds of instrument, and discusses how end-users should think about various options at a high-level, without getting into detail about specific method calls.
+This document gives an overview of the specification, introduces the the three kinds of instrument, and discusses how end-users should think about various instruments and options at a high-level, without getting into detail about specific function calls.
+For details about specific function calls, refer to the detailed specifications linked above.

-## Metric kinds and inputs
+## Metric API / SDK separation

 The API distinguishes metric instruments by semantic meaning, not by the type of value produced in an exporter.
 This is a departure from convention, compared with a number of common metric libraries, and stems from the separation of the API and the SDK.
 The SDK ultimately determines how to handle metric events and could potentially implement non-standard behavior.

-This explains why the metric API does not have metric instrument kinds for exporting "Histogram" and "Summary" distribution explicitly, for example.
-These are both semantically `Measure` instruments and an SDK can be configured to produce histograms or distribution summaries from Measure events.
-It is out of scope for the Metrics API to specify how these alternatives are configured in a particular SDK.
+All metric events can be represented as consisting of a timestamp, an instrument, a number (the value), and a label set.
+The semantics defined here are meant to assist both application and SDK implementors, and examples will be given below.

+The separation of API and SDK explains why the metric API does not have metric instrument explicitly tied to specific metric "exposition" types, such as "Histogram", "Summary", or "Last values" (also known, traditionally, as "Gauges").
+In the case of Histogram and Summary value types, both are appropriate outputs for Measure instruments, because Measure instruments are meant to used for recording individual measurements synchronously.

+There is a common metric instrument known as a "Gauge" that is not included in this API, the term "Gauge" referring to an instrument, often mechanical, for reading the current (also "last") value of a measuring device (e.g., a speedometer on your car's dashboard).
+The problem with "Gauge" starts from the term itself, which is figurative in nature.
+Describing the instrument as a gauge implies how it will be used, but not its semantics.

+There are use-cases for traditional gauge instruments that fall into both Observer and Measure instrument use-cases under the semantics defined here, according to the intended use of number being reported.
+This will be discussed in detail after instruments have been introduced and the distinctions between them have been made clear.

+### Justification for three kinds of instrument

-We believe the three metric kinds Counter, Gauge, and Measure form a sufficient basis for expression of a wide variety of metric data.
+We believe the three metric kinds Counter, Measure, and Observer form a sufficient basis for expressing nearly all metric data.
+But if the API and SDK are separated, and the SDK can handle metric events as it pleases, why not have just one kind of instrument?
+This section explains how the instruments are fundamentally different, despite all metric events having the same form (i.e., a timestamp, an instrument, a number, and a label set).

+Establishing three kinds of instrument is important because it allows the SDK to provide good functionality, without external configuration, in most cases by default.

+Factors that come up:

+- is zero meaningful?  (i.e., sum important?)
+- are the number of measurements important? (is there an implied rate?)
+- is the measurement part of a current value set?
+- if so ^^^, is it natural to sum current values or average them.
+- (is it an interval or a ratio or a count)
+- is there a measurement "interval"?  is the numnber of measurements meaningful.

+Counter and Measure instruments offer synchronous APIs, .

-Programmers write and read these as `Add()`, `Set()`, and `Record()` method calls, signifying the semantics and standard interpretation, and we believe these three methods are all that are needed.
+Programmers write and read these as `Add()` and `Record()` function calls , signifying the semantics and standard interpretation, and we believe these three methods are all that are needed.

 Nevertheless, it is common to apply restrictions on metric values, the inputs to `Add()`, `Set()`, and `Record()`, in order to refine their